overholt/firefox/browser/components/ipprotection/docs/Components.rst

 2. If your helper reacts to state changes, listen to the ``IPProtectionService:StateChanged`` event.
 3. Add your helper to the ``IPPHelpers`` array in ``IPProtectionHelpers.sys.mjs``.
-   Be mindful of ordering if your helper depends on others (e.g. Nimbus eligibility is registered last to avoid premature updates).
+   Be mindful of ordering if your helper depends on others.
+For example, ``IPPNimbusHelper`` is registered last to avoid premature state updates triggered by Nimbus’ immediate callback.
 4. If your component needs to trigger a recomputation, call ``IPProtectionService.updateState``.